Vintage Inspired Valentine Altered Art Tutorial

 Here’s what a similar heart looked like after gluing and trimming.

-Create Your Word Embellishments
+5. Create Word Embellishments

 I went with “je t’aime,” the perfect Valentine sentiment, and printed it out in a few different colors so I would have choices.